 Cross-Compiling the Linux Kernel

-First, we explain how to cross-compile the Linux kernel and run it on your Gumstix device without using the full OpenEmbedded system.
+First, we explain how to cross-compile just the Linux kernel and run it on your Gumstix device without using a full buildsystem system.

 Getting the Cross-Compiler

 First, we need to get the cross-compiler.
 From Debian, Ubuntu, or Mint, use the following command: